OET Test Regulations

 - Malpractice includes, but is not limited to, the following:

-- obtaining unauthorised access to test material
+- obtaining unauthorised access to test material (past, present or future)

 - using or trying to use unauthorised material, e.g. notes, study guides, mobile phones, other electronic equipment, smart watches, highlighters, mechanical pens or pencils etc.